 - Clearly communicate your company’s vision to your team every single day.
 Most people will put in the extra effort if they know where they are going.

 - Live, breathe and promote the company’s agreed values.
 Strong values hold the team together and encourages desired behaviours to take the organisation to next level.

 - Identify the potential leaders on your team and focus your efforts on these individuals.
-This doesn’t mean that you ignore the rest of your staff, but, it is recommended that you dedicate the majority of your time to the individuals who have the potential to take your organization to the next level.
+This doesn’t mean that you ignore the rest of your staff, but, it is recommended that you dedicate the majority of your time to the individuals who have the potential to take your organisation to the next level.

 - Find out what these key employees want.
 That is, help them to identify their own vision.
 Encourage them to develop their own personal development plan.
-Once you know what it is, provide them with opportunities to develop the skills necessary to realize their vision.
+Once you know what it is, provide them with opportunities to develop the skills necessary to realise their vision.